 Dijon mustard is my secret ingredient; it helps keep the salmon moist and seals in those beautiful flavors.
 Don't skip this ingredient.

-Other Fantastic Ideas from my Puff Pastry Miniseries:
+Other Dishes from my Puff Pastry Miniseries!

 Salmon Wellington (Puff Pastry Salmon)